blinkk/amagaki/website/content/docs/getting-started/starter-project.md

 *   Lighthouse scores

 The quick start project demonstrates how to assemble a preliminary Amagaki website.
-You can customize the look and feel and adjust the stylesheet to meet your project’s needs.
+You can customize the look and feel and adjust the styles to meet your project’s needs.

 The quick start project can be built into static HTML, CSS, and JavaScript